William Harper (South Carolina politician): Commentary on Harper

-Kirby Page writes in Jesus or Christianity (1929):
+The Christian minister and socialist Kirby Page writes in Jesus or Christianity (1929):

 Chancellor William Harper once declared that "the Creator did not intend that every individual human being should be highly cultivated morally and intellectually.
 It is better that a part should be fully and highly cultivated, and the rest utterly ignorant."

 Chancellor William Harper quoted with enthusiasm from an article which said; "Slavery has done more to elevate a degraded race in the scale of humanity; to tame the savage; to civilize the barbarous; to soften the ferocious; to enlighten the ignorant, and to spread the blessings of Christianity among the heathen, than all the missionaries that philanthropy and religion have ever sent forth."